-- Contribute to the development of ILO as well as external studies or guidelines concerning climate change-related mobility. - Assist in identifying research and knowledge gaps. - Contribute to the review of policies implemented at the country, regional or global level related to climate change related mobility.
+- Contribute to the development of studies, guidelines, compendium of other policy analysis concerning crisis migration, including related to the integration of refugees and other forcibly displaced persons into labour markets and their access to decent work opportunities. - Assist in identifying research and knowledge gaps and assist in the preparation of concept notes for funding these activities. - Contribute to the review of policies implemented at the country, regional or global level related to the integration of refugees and other forcibly displaced persons into labour markets and their working conditions.